alexkuznecov16/Crossword/README.md

 ## Author

-Created as a Java programming practice project by [Alexander Kuznecov].
+Created as a Java programming practice project by Alexander Kuznecov.